Hachristo/house-rep-stock-analysis/README.md

 **Running the program**

 Once you've included these files, run the program from Command Prompt (Windows) or Terminal (Mac) by typing "python FindDiscrepancies.py" and pressing enter.
 Progress will be displaying in the command line, and output for individuals will be saved in the 'Results' folder as a JSON file named after the representative's last name and district.
 The transactions pulled from Quiver will also be saved as a JSON file named as the last name and district followed by '_trading'.
-Upon completion of all representatives included in Representatives.json, an XLSX version of all results will be saved in the 'Sheets' folder as the current date and time.
+Upon completion of all representatives included in Representatives.json, an XLSX version of all results will be saved in the 'Sheets' folder as the current date.

 **API Throttling**